 Once the update is complete, you can go through the Spack initialization procedure described in the First Steps Guide to get started with Spack package management.

 Change into each Ubuntu based chroot you want to update (e.g.)

-Change into each CentOS based chroot you want to update (e.g.)
+Change into each AlmaLinux 8 based chroot you want to update (e.g.)

-Confirm the import of the new Qlustar GPG key.
+and execute (confirm the import of the new Qlustar GPG key):

 Initially only reboot the head-node(s).